-- 11.16 There is additional recognition to the role that planning can play in promoting social interaction and healthy lifestyles. - 11.17 Assessing the transport impact of proposals should now also refer to highway safety as well as capacity and congestion, with access to high quality public transport where possible. - 11.18 Reference should be made in plan policies to the delivery of high quality digital infrastructure. - 11.19 There is a focus on avoiding building homes at low densities in areas of high demand, and pursuing higher-density housing in accessible locations, whilst reflecting the character and infrastructure capacity of each area. - 11.20 Plans should set out a clear design vision and expectation, supported by visual tools such as design guides and codes.
+- 11.16 There is additional recognition to the role that planning can play in promoting social interaction and healthy lifestyles, through active street frontages, provision of safe and accessible green infrastructure, and local shops for example. - 11.17 Assessing the transport impact of proposals should now also refer to highway safety as well as capacity and congestion, with access to high quality public transport where possible. - 11.18 Reference should be made in plan policies to the delivery of high quality digital infrastructure. - 11.19 There is a focus on avoiding building homes at low densities in areas of high demand, and pursuing higher-density housing in accessible locations well served by public transport, whilst reflecting the character and infrastructure capacity of each area, unless it can be shown there are strong reasons why this would be inappropriate. - 11.20 Plans should set out a clear design vision and expectation, supported by visual tools such as design guides and codes.